wanforge/quotes/README.md

 - 🎁 The world makes way for the man who knows where he is going.
 - 🎈 To bring anything into your life, imagine that it's already there.
 - 🎙️ The way we communicate with others and with ourselves ultimately determines the quality of our lives.
+- 🎤 Technological progress has merely provided us with more efficient means for going backwards.
 - 🎼 Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
 - 🏆 Truth, and goodness, and beauty are but different faces of the same all.
 - 💡 The key is to keep company only with people who uplift you, whose presence calls forth your best.